JDMukiibs/Happy-Birthday-Suubi/README.md

 # HappyBirthdaySuubi

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5.

+## Please Note:
+Current version of this web-app not optimized yet for Mobile viewing but should work fine on a desktop.

 ## Development server